wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 ## Local Installation

-WARNING: There are several obsolete versions on the internet, such as <a target="_blank" href="http://sourceforge.net/projects/ibatisjpetstore/">
-v4 on Sourceforge</a>.

-There are several variations

 http://support.neotys.com/misc/jpetstore-test.zip

 I created a bootstrap Bash script to install this natively as a localhost on a MacOS at